timothy-huang/my_blog/content/posts/on-earth-we-are-briefly-noticed.md

 It's highly likely that we'll all experience this at some point in our lives, especially in those in-between moments where we're not anchored to a community.
 But perhaps it's not something we have to fight.
 Just something we have to acknowledge.

-On Earth, we are briefly noticed.
+On Earth, we're briefly noticed.

 So while we're here, let's notice each other a bit more.